- Reviewed: 17 May 2018, 10:30 NZST

 New Zealanders are advised to respect religious and social traditions in Jordan to avoid offending local sensitivities.
 Modesty and discretion should be exercised in both dress and behaviour.

 New Zealanders travelling or living in Jordan should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+Medical facilities outside of major cities are generally basic.

 New Zealanders in Jordan are encouraged to register their details with the Ministry of Foreign Affairs and Trade.